-Cowlitz County Child Advocates
+Cowlitz and Clark County Child Advocates (CCCA)

 Mission

-Cowlitz County Child Advocates is a powerful voice representing the best interest of children who are subject to child welfare and court intervention due to abandonment, abuse, or neglect.
+Cowlitz and Clark County Child Advocates is a powerful voice representing the best interest of children who are subject to child welfare and court intervention due to abandonment, abuse, or neglect.
 CCCA strives to ensure each child has a volunteer Guardian ad Litem to advocate for the child’s unique physical, educational, cultural, and religious needs and to promote maintenance of familiar relationships and permanency.

 DEI Statement –Commitment to Promote Diversity, Equity, and Inclusion